gabrieladnz/gabrieladnz/README.md

 -->

 <div>
-👩🏻‍💻 <strong>Hey!</strong> My name is Gabriela, I'm from Brazil and I'm a professional graduated in Systems Analysis and Development, currently in the 6th semester of my B.Sc. in Software Engineering and pursuing a postgrad in Networks and Distributed Computing.
-I'm always improving my skills by building projects and learning new programming languages.
-You can follow my evolution through my repositories!
-Feel free to connect with me on my social networks.
+<strong>Hey!</strong> My name is Gabriela, I'm from Brazil and I'm a professional graduated in Systems Analysis and Development, currently in the 6th semester of my B.Sc. in Software Engineering and pursuing a postgrad in Networks and Distributed Computing.
 </div>
 <br>